Overv/VulkanTutorial/en/05_Uniform_buffers/00_Descriptor_layout_and_buffer.md

 }
 ```

 We map the buffer right after creation using `vkMapMemory` to get a pointer to which we can write the data later on.
-The buffer stays mapped to this pointer for the applications whole lifetime.
+The buffer stays mapped to this pointer for the application's whole lifetime.
 This technique is called **"persistent mapping"** and works on all Vulkan implementations.
 Not having to map the buffer every time we need to update it increases performances, as mapping is not free.

 The uniform data will be used for all draw calls, so the buffer containing it should only be destroyed when we stop rendering.